Static analysis using functional abstraction

 I’ve shown a few ways we can approach runtime static analysis using

 functional abstraction.
-We’ve seen how Monad
+We’ve seen how Monad is doesn’t

 have the necessary properties while Applicative Functors do.
 There is